imevro/react-ui/docs/styling.md

   const UI = ReactUI(styles)(components);
   ```

-React UI pushes the appropriate styles to every component, which, in turn, decide how exactly styles should be applied:
+React UI pushes the corresponding styles to every component, which, in turn, decides how exactly styles should be applied:

 ```javascript
 // src/components/ui/basic/button.jsx